PratikDhamane92/StuartShipping/README.md

 For detailed API documentation and support, visit the official [Stuart Shipping website](https://stuart.com).

 ## License
 This module is open-source and licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contributing
 We welcome contributions!
 Please open an issue or submit a pull request for any improvements or bug fixes.